greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 3. clock changer module is inserted between two different clock domains.
 4. axi2ram module is demo module to connect ram to this noc.
 5. axi2apb module is translation to apb slaves.
 6. (planned) change AXI width module. e.g. from 128 to 64 and back.
 Keep in mind, that AXI is two way street.
 Modules have to keep tabs on what going through the in order to route response correctly back.
-All nodules introduce a clock delay between ports.
+All modules introduce a clock delay between ports.
 7. (planned) SERDES.
 Optimizing serializer of the traffic.
 Full AXI is handful bunch of wires.
 The traffix can be made thinner busses.

 ##  Connecting the dots